Shows for Someday #1: REMAINS TO BE SEEN by Howard Lindsay & Russel Crouse

 PART I: BACKGROUND and PRE-PRODUCTION

-Howard Lindsay also performed and directed regularly, including the role of Father in Life With Father on Broadway.
+Howard Lindsay performed and directed regularly, including originating the role of Father in Life With Father on Broadway.
 Lindsay and Crouse were prolific and successful producers of their work and that of others, including plays like The Hasty Heart and Detective Story.

-PRE-PRODUCTION: The play was originally announced with the title Opus 9 , a humorous nod to the fact that it was L&C’s ninth collaboration.
-The title was changed when they found people expected that title to be a play with more serious ambitions.
+PRE-PRODUCTION: The play was originally announced with the title Opus 9, a humorous nod to the fact that it was L&C’s ninth collaboration.
+This title was changed when they found people expected that title to be a play with more serious ambitions.
 They also considered titling it The Hepcat and the Canary, but couldn’t get the blessing of Mrs. John S. Willard, the widow of the author of the famous thriller The Cat and the Canary, so they changed it to the wonderfully evocative Remains To Be Seen.

-Lindsay and Crouse had started work on the play before they wrote Call Me Madam, but did the bulk of the writing starting the November after Madam opened, finishing the first draft Saturday, March 2, 1951.
+Lindsay and Crouse had started work on the play before they wrote Call Me Madam, but did the bulk of the writing starting the November after Madam opened, with the first draft dated complete on Saturday, March 2, 1951.
 Legendary producer Leland Hayward had announced both Jackie Cooper (in the starring role of Waldo Walton) and the October 3 opening date by mid-April of that year.
 The role of Jody was turned down by Judy Holliday, and after considering actual band singers like Peggy Lee and Rosemary Clooney, Janis Paige, who had just finished a contract as a star at Warner Brothers, auditioned in New York and was offered the job on the spot.

 SYNOPSIS: There are two stories in Remains To Be Seen: a comic romance between Jody Revere, a jiggly jazz band singer, and Waldo Walton, a virginal apartment house manager/would-be drummer; and a whodunit involving the twice-killed corpse of Travis Revercombe, a hypocritical millionaire guardian of public morals who privately enjoys his pornography and his lady paramours.